 My sister sent me some 35MM slide pictures taken when I was in the U. S. Navy.
 I took this one of the Coliseum in Alvon, France in October 1965.
 I was serving onboard the USS Telfair (APA-210) at the time.

 Car I purchased while stationed in Yokohama, Japan from a Naval Officer.
 Guess I was making up for a similar style sports car my foster dad was going to help me buy then backed out.
-If my memory serves me right it cost me $500.
+If my memory this sports car cost me $500.

 This photo was taken in my apartment in Oxnard, California when I was attached to Naval Mobile Construction Battalion TEN in Port Hueneme.
-It was there that I met my wife to be and begin dating.
+It was in Oxnard that I met my wife to be and begin dating.

 Vietnam caught up with me while attached to the Seabees.
-More information on this time is on my Life in the Military Webpage.
+More information concerning this time is on my Life in the Military Webpage.
 It was quite an experience with medals/ribbons/commendations to go along with it.
-Many thanks to all the Vietnam Vets; especially those who gave the ultimate sacrifice for their country!
+Many thanks to all Vietnam Vets; especially those who gave the ultimate sacrifice for their country in that war!

-We had a Medevac Chopper Pad real close to NMCB TEN's base in Vietnam so I caught this chopper heading out for a rescue mission.
+We had a Medevac Chopper Pad close to NMCB TEN's base in Vietnam so I was able to get a shot of this Medevac chopper heading out for a rescue mission.
 We also had another chopper pad near where I worked; with various types of choppers coming and going.
-I had 8MM movies (now converted to DVD's) of many choppers in various modes of operation; including the Cobra Gun Ship in action.
+I have 8MM movies (now converted to DVD's) of many choppers in various modes of operation; including the Cobra Gun Ship in action.

 View of this departure of the troops from the 101st Airborne was real close to where I was working so it was easy to click this picture.
 The bomb shelter was also close at hand and I will never forget the night I was working late and had to occupy it.

 A picture of Hue, Vietnam which I was stationed near.
-We seen many Vietnamese ladies working on the Seabee base with the style of dress shown here.
-We made a sight-seeing tour of Hue; including the palace which I shall never forget.
+We had some Vietnamese ladies working on the Seabee base with the style of dress shown here.
+We made a sight-seeing tour of Hue; including the palace.
 A little guy named Joe gave us the grand tour.